microsoft/bedrock/cluster/README.md

 ## Deploying Cluster

-From your cluster environment's directory (`environments/azure/my-cluster`) execute:
+To deploy the cluster you have defined, execute the following two steps from your cluster environment's directory (eg. `environments/azure/my-cluster`):

 ```
 $ terraform init